jonathondilworth/detailed-plutus-lecture-notes/README.md

 <details>

-<summary>Some Important Notes On Motivation.</summary>
+<summary>Some Important Notes On Motivation And Behaviour.</summary>

 <span style="line-height: 1.85;"></span>

-In short (TLDR), the message here is: **if your primary motivation is to make money, you probably do not belong within the technical domain of this industry (even if it is directly related to finance).** Furthermore, a spot of conventional wisdom: you should always consider the consequences of your actions.
-We're not here to be greedy, we're here to make a difference and to help one another (in addition to ourselves).
+In short (TLDR), the message here is: **if your primary motivation is to make money, you may have some difficulties working within the technical domain of this industry (even if it is directly related to finance).** Furthermore, **in my humble opinion**: you should always consider the consequences of your actions.
+As software engineers, we do have an obligation to society insofar as a doctor or a nurse has an obligation to act ethically.

 If you have not seen the film (or read the book): The Big Short, I recommend doing so.
 I will be referencing this blog post: 'What The Big Short Can Teach Us About Passion & Drive, Free to Pursue' directly for quotes found therein. **You can read the entire blog post that was not written by me here (warning: not secured by https):** http://www.freetopursue.com/blog/2016/3/22/the-big-short-and-drive